Couper Documentation

 basic_authDefinitions Blockrequired

-The basic_auth block lets you configure basic auth for your gateway.
+The basic_auth block lets you configure HTTP basic auth for your gateway.
 Like all access control types, the basic_auth block is defined in the definitions block and can be referenced in all configuration blocks by its required label.

 If both user/password and htpasswd_file are configured, the incoming credentials from the Authorization request HTTP header field are checked against user/password if the user matches, and against the data in the file referenced by htpasswd_file otherwise.